Travel to the South Island

 Auckland view from Mount Eden c.ATEED

-Take an unforgettable journey through New Zealand’s stunning scenery and vibrant culture with this 8-night vacation package.
-From the bustling city of Auckland to the breathtaking scenery of Queenstown, every season promises adventure and discovery.
+Take an unforgettable 7-night journey through New Zealand’s stunning scenery and vibrant culture.
+From Auckland’s bustling city life to Queenstown’s breathtaking landscapes, every season promises adventure and discovery.

 Discover the South Island